Articles in this section

-Our team has released our first integrated AI-driven tool called Note Taker.
+Our team has integrated our first AI-driven tool called Note Taker.
 In this guide, you’ll find answers to frequently asked questions about Note Taker.
-For an overview of using Note Taker, see Understanding Note Taker.
+To get started, see Understanding Note Taker and Preparing to use Note Taker.

 Note: At SimplePractice, we believe ethical AI starts with putting you in control.
 We're committed to transparency, privacy, and protecting your data every step of the way.
 To give you proper control over your data, we issued an Addendum to the Terms of Service for Add-On AI Products.
 This explains our approach to your data and our Add-On AI Products, such as Note Taker.